cristianmatache/workspace/README.md

   - Setup: `npm`
   - Format + Lint: `markdownlint`

-and it would be very easy to extend it with another tool, just following the existing examples.
+It is very easy to extend this list with another tool, just following the existing examples.

+### Usage examples

 These tools may be run individually (e.g. `make mypy`) or altogether by a more general rule.
 For example: